AGLDWG/docs/README.md

 ![](agldwg-logo-ochre-150.png)

 # AGLDWG Documents
-This repository holds the important documents of the [Australian Government Linked Data Worling Group (AGLDWG)](https://www.linked.data.gov.au/).
+This repository holds the important documents of the [Australian Government Linked Data Working Group (AGLDWG)](https://www.linked.data.gov.au/).

 The documents, in pure text and original PDF forms: